-The following are some photos of the 12-hour Video Shoot setup taken during 2 of the 4 scenes on 1/31/2009 of the Introduction to the National Hydrography Dataset video.
-Read the whole story at Xentity delivers first mini-documentary to Government which talks about the value of engaging communications for new stakeholders, stockholders, policymakers, team members and program employees.
+The following are photos of the Video Shoot setup for a mini-documentary for the National Hydrography Dataset (NHD).
+We had taken the photos during 2 of the 4 scenes on 1/31/2009.
+The focus was on the Introduction to the National Hydrography Dataset video.
+Read the whole story at Xentity delivers first mini-documentary to Government.
+It talks about the value of engaging communications for new stakeholders, stockholders, policymakers, team members and program employees.

-After setting up the 3rd scene, the next interviewer is reviewing the shot patterns with the cameraman and director while the grip looking on verifying one of his tasks – his recent “greeking” or hiding/removing of brand names from objects in the shot.
+After setting up the 3rd scene, we see the next interviewer reviewing the shot patterns with the cameraman and director.
+Meanwhile, the nearby grip verifies one of his tasks.
+He is “greeking” or hiding/removing of brand names from objects in the shot.

-As Jeff Simley reviews final script details with interviewee, the director checks the sound, lighting, and motion-shot setup (note the “trolley” at bottom)
+Jeff Simley reviews the final script details with the interviewee.
+Meanwhile, the director checks the sound, lighting, and motion-shot setup (note the “trolley” at bottom).

-Jeff Simley reviewing an instant playback and next scene setup with the director on the next-gen digitally recorded capture on the HD Monitor
+Jeff Simley reviews an instant playback.
+The next scene’s setup with the director on the next-gen digitally recorded capture on the HD Monitor.

 |A photo from outside of the 4th Scene shoot as Jeff Simley is being “Mic’d up” showing the “on-set” production approval and quiet notices placed within “earshot” nearby areas of the facility.||A candid of Jeff Simley in the 4th Scene during a brief shot change.
 Note the bright lighting setup as captured by this digital photo camera which will appear normal during the final product.|